zzzeek/calchipan/README.rst

 Performance Notes
 ==================

-The SQL operations are all implemented in the simplest way possible, with an emphasis on relying upon Pandas in the simplest way possible for any query given.
+The SQL operations are all implemented with an emphasis on relying upon Pandas in the simplest and most idiomatic way possible for any query given.
 Two common SQL operations, implicit joins and correlated subqueries, work fully, but are not optimized at all - an implicit join (that is, selecting from more than one table without using ``join()``) relies internally on producing a `cartesian product <http://en.wikipedia.org/wiki/Cartesian_product>`_,